DETAILED ACTION

 a recommendation to check the location for the debris.

 The examiner submits that the foregoing bolded limitation(s) constitute a "mental process" and/or “certain methods of organizing human activity” because under its broadest reasonable interpretation, the claim covers performance of the limitation by a user or in the human mind.
-For example, “determining, based on the position-referenced sensor data, a location of debris in the mowable area” in the context of this claim encompasses the user mentally determining location of debris based on gathered data.
+For example, “determining, based on the power data, a temporal property of the power” in the context of this claim encompasses the user mentally calculation based on gathered data.
+Furthermore, “determining that the temporal property of the power meets predetermined criteria, thereby identifying a location of debris in the mowable area where the cutter has a likelihood to strike an object” in the context of this claim encompasses the user mentally determining location of debris based on gathered data.
 Accordingly, the claim recites at least one abstract idea.

 101 Analysis-Step 2A, Prong II